Many people spend their working years trying to save enough money for retirement. But how can you predict what your spending will look like then?

 Thankfully, it’s relatively easy to reduce your expenditures in these categories.
 And remember getting on a budget can help you make sure you’re on track!

 Have even more ideas about how to save money in retirement?
-Please share them in the comments below!
+Please share them in our Clark.com Community!